ctools/ctools/doc/source/users/tutorials/1dc/howto_phasecurve.rst

    End time (CTA MET in seconds) [0.0]
    Lower energy limit (TeV) [0.03]
    Upper energy limit (TeV) [160.0]
+   Output event list or observation definition XML file [obs_vela_phased_prob_selected.xml] obs_vela_phased_mcid.xml

 The resulting phase histogram is shown below.
-It now becomes obvious that there are too few events in the simulated data to allow for a significant detection of the pulsar.
-The events from the Vela pulsar are in fact burried into the background events.
+It now becomes obvious that the peaks seen in the event histogram do indeed correspond to the expected peaks from the Vela pulsar, but there are too few events in the simulated data to allow for a unambiguous detection of the pulsar.

 .. figure:: howto_phasecurve_mcid.png
    :width: 700px